siegebell/vsc-prettify-symbols-mode/README.md

 ## Configuration

 Once you have installed this extension, modify  `settings.json` to add language-specific substitutions.
-For example, the following settings will target F# files, rendering `fun` as `λ`,  `->` as `⟶`, and place a border around function parameters.
+For example, the following settings will target F# files, rendering `fun` as `λ`,  `->` as `⟶`, and place a border around parameters.
 ```json
 "prettifySymbolsMode.substitutions": [{
     "language": "fsharp",